Mother and son hugging.

 It’s also important to consider that helping out your child could actually make them less dependent on your assistance if they are able to start building equity from a younger age, rather than being stuck in a cycle of renting and trying to save.

-Considerations For Parents Before Helping Out
+Considerations For Parents Before Helping Their Child Buy A House

 You may have heard warnings against going into business with family, but did you know that loaning, co-signing and gifting money can have a lot of the same consequences?
 If you don’t properly communicate and plan, you could stress your relationships and finances.
 Below, see some things to consider beforehand.